Jim Callender of Freelance WordPress Developer UK tells us about web development and the impact of the Covid-19 pandemic.

-I moved to Brighton, on the South-Coast of England, which is often coined ‘silicon by sea.’
+I moved to Brighton, on the South Coast of England, which is often coined ‘silicon by sea.’
 I networked and learnt from my peers, who I was able to bounce ideas off, not just tech, but from a business point of view.
 Understanding the basics of running a company and looking professional was key to getting myself noticed and building my reputation.

 How does Freelance WordPress Developer UK innovate?

 Jim Callender: I was fortunate enough to be awarded ‘freelancer of the year’ for my web development work on the Times Online rebrand, which really got the attention of local partners and other developers who wanted to collaborate with me.
 Innovating is full time in itself!
-I pride myself in always looking forward and being an early adopter in new trends and technologies.
+I pride myself on always looking forward and being an early adopter of new trends and technologies.
 So much so that how I approach a web development project will vary from one to the next.
 Suggesting new tools or services that I can integrate into the product build.

 How does the coronavirus pandemic affect your business finances?

 Jim Callender: I have always been aware that every business should have a reserve fund for ‘rainy days,’ and a global pandemic was just the example.
 Initially, when businesses were closed up, and people were establishing remote teams, business was very quiet.
 However, when bricks and mortar establishments moved their trading operations online – the benefit of digital marketing became very clear.
 It was essential for all business types.
-The type of work I delivered was varied – from online art galleries with AI and 3D visualizations, building chatbots, to enhancing ecommerce sites to become more bespoke to deal with Covid guidelines.
+The type of work I delivered was varied – from online art galleries with AI and 3D visualizations, building chatbots, to enhancing eCommerce sites to become more bespoke to deal with Covid guidelines.
 So in all business has been good.
-Life as a freelancer is never a steady income stream, there are seasonal fluctuations, however, I am blessed to have 2 -3 great core clients who I have regular work with.
+Life as a freelancer is never a steady income stream, there are seasonal fluctuations, however, I am blessed to have 2 -3 great core clients with who I have regular work with.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

-Jim Callender: As a self employed individual, I do not directly have any paid team members in my business.
-I think this would have driven me crazy during lockdown, worrying about payroll during challenging covid times.
+Jim Callender: As a self-employed individual, I do not directly have any paid team members in my business.
+I think this would have driven me crazy during the lockdown, worrying about payroll during challenging covid times.
 However, I hire other highly talented freelancers who I contract tasks out to, such as more back end web development.
 This works really well, and from a client’s perspective, is seamless.
 I still deliver all the work.
-What I have found is pay extra for more experienced team members to get things turned around quickly and of higher quality.
+What I have found is to pay extra for more experienced team members to get things turned around quickly and of higher quality.
 This leads to less stress and strengthens reliability and code quality.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Jim Callender: I approached clients with recommendations of how I can benefit their business, I also sent out regular email newsletters to showcase methods of how going digital can benefit brands and engage new and existing customers.
-I am a big fan of asana and trello boards.
+I am a big fan of asana and Trello boards.
 I use this for web development sprints, as well as more long term roadmaps and business planning.